MarcialRosales/rabbitmq-tracing-guide/README.md

 ### How to stop tracing

-To stop tracing, remove any bindings to the `amq.rabbitmq.trace` exchange.
+To stop tracing, remove any bindings from the `amq.rabbitmq.trace` exchange.

 To disable tracing entirely, the **Operator** needs to run `rabbitmqctl trace_off`.